SilentRhetoric/AlgoDirectory-Subscriber/README.md

 This is a configurable Algorand transaction subscription mechanism to watch the chain for transactions that interact with the AlgoDirectory smart contract and trigger events.

+To learn more about AlgoDirectory, how it works, and its history, visit <https://algodirectory.app/about>.

+This work has been performed with support from the Algorand Foundation xGov Grants Program.

 ## How It Works

 The subscriber reads transactions from the chain and reacts to them.
 Currently, it is configured to look for application calls to the AlgoDirectory smart contract, parse the ARC-28 events that are emitted, and make a post on Twitter when a new listing is created in the directory.
 An environment variable controls whether the subscriber runs once or in a continuous loop.